This section has been updated following changes made on 1 April 2026.

 Authorised unpaid leave

-• you can usually choose to buy back the pension lost by paying contributions after you return to work
+• you can usually choose to buy back the lost pension through a Qualifying Additional Pension Arrangement (QAPA).

 Industrial action and other unauthorised unpaid leave